CSCfi/csc-user-guide/docs/apps/tensorflow.md

 If you find that some package is missing, you can often install it yourself with `pip install --user`.
 If you think that some important TensorFlow-related package should be included in a module provided by CSC, you can send an email to <servicedesk@csc.fi>.

-Some modules are Singularity-based.
+Some modules are Singularity-based (indicated in the "Environ." column in the table above).
 Wrapper scripts have been provided so that common commands such as `python`, `python3`, `pip` and `pip3` should work as normal.
-For more information, see our [machine learning guide](../support/tutorials/gpu-ml.md).
+For more information, see the [Singularity section in our machine learning guide](../support/tutorials/gpu-ml.md#singularity).

+Some modules support [Horovod](https://horovod.ai/), which is our recommended framework for multi-node jobs, i.e., jobs needing more than 4 GPUs.
+For more information, read the [Multi-GPU section in our machine learning guide](../support/tutorials/gpu-ml.md#multi-gpu-and-multi-node-jobs).

 ## License